tobyweston/blog/astro/src/content/blog/2019-09-02-deploy-java-to-debian.md

 One of the many awesome features of the packager is that it can set your application up as a service on the target system.
 For example, if you want to start your application using `systemd`, just add a `enablePlugins(SystemdPlugin)` line to your build.
 The OS will take care of everything else, even restarting your application should it crash.

-The native packagers doesn't provide application lifecyle management however.
+The native packagers doesn't provide application lifecycle management, however.
 Custom start/stop scripts, PID management, etc. are not part of native packager.

 ### Extras